Year of the Goat

 2. Health Care: Sheep people can take health care into consideration when choosing jobs, such as nurses, doctors, rehabilitation therapists, and counselors.
 The Goat’s compassion allows them to be caretakers, offering more care and giving comfort to patients.

 3. Tourism: Tour guides and tour consultants can be your choices.
-People with Goat Chinese zodiac are friendly and good at communicating with others, which makes them offer more considerate services to visitors.
-At the same time, they can enjoy views and delicacies in different places, while working.
+People with the Goat Chinese zodiac are friendly and good at communicating with others, which makes them offer more considerate services to visitors.
+At the same time, they can enjoy views and delicacies in different places while working.

 Goat in Chinese Culture